1. Introduction

 5. Routine Management

-5.1 Day-to-day discussions are a quick, effective and informal tool for managers to gauge a new employee’s performance whilst offering the opportunity for the new employee to raise any concerns or request any support they might need.
+5.1 Day-to-day discussions are a quick, effective and informal tool for managers to gauge a new colleague's performance whilst offering the opportunity for the new colleague to raise any concerns or request any support they might need.
 Day-to-day discussions should therefore take place as often as required, normally at agreed intervals, to ensure that an appropriate level of support is available outside of the more structured interim and final review meetings.

 6. Reviewing Progress and Performance